norman/friendly_id/Guide.md

     @city.create :name => "Viña del Mar"
     @city.friendly_id  # will be "viña-del-mar"

-By default, the string is {FriendlyId::SlugString#downcase! downcased} and {FriendlyId::SlugString#clean! stripped}, {FriendlyId::SlugString#with_dashes! spaces are replaced with dashes}, and {FriendlyId::SlugString#letters! non-letters are removed}.
+By default, the string is {FriendlyId::SlugString#downcase! downcased} and {FriendlyId::SlugString#clean! stripped}, {FriendlyId::SlugString#with_dashes! spaces are replaced with dashes}, and {FriendlyId::SlugString#word_chars! non-word characters are removed}.

 ### Replacing Accented Characters